icypeas-tech/n8n-nodes-icypeas/README.md

 ## Operations

 You can do :

 - email verification
 - email search
 - domain search

 by either performing :

 - a single search
 - or a bulk search.

 ## Credentials

 You need to implement three informations:

 - The API key
 - The API Secret
 - The User ID for the bulk search

 To retrieve those informations, go to the user profile in the Icypeas application.
 After logging in: Click on the profile icon > Select _Your Profile_ > Go to the _API_ section > Click on the _Enable API Access_ button.

 ## Usage

 The bulk search needs the user ID, and a file with the informations to search.
 The file must be a xlsx file (or Google Sheet) with the following columns:

 - _email_ (for email verification)
-- _company_ (for domain search)
+- _companyOrDomain_ (for domain search)
-- _firstname_, _lastname_, _company_ (for email search).
+- _firstname_, _lastname_, _companyOrDomain_ (for email search).

 You can also implement your own colomns names if they are different, by specifying them in the node settings.